 - Pan con tomate (tomato bread)

 - Plus get more Spanish recipes in the archives.

 - 3 tablespoon olive oil good quality, min. virgin

 - ½ lb sirloin steak tips

 - salt and pepper

-- 1tbsp chopped fresh parsley
+- 1 tablespoon fresh parsley chopped

 - Warm the olive oil with the garlic slices in it in a relatively small skillet/frying pan (but big enough to hold the steak) over a medium heat.
 Warm until the garlic becomes aromatic and is sizzling but not browning.
 Remove from the heat and allow to cool slightly.